xdatalinq/readme-generator/README.md

   Please contact me with any ideas for contributions

   ## Tests
-  Try to brealk it, then try to fix it
+  Try to break it, then try to fix it

   ## Questions
-  For any questions, please send an email to [questions@email.com](mailto:questions@email.com)
+  For any questions, please send an email to [questions@email.com](mailto:questions@email.com) (not my actual email)